Why Buy an Upright Walker?

 Elenker burst onto the scene just a couple of years ago and are already making a name for themselves with a number of highly-rated, budget-friendly walkers.

-Their Euro Style Upright Walker is another excellent product and it gets our pick as the overall winner in this category thanks to it’s manoeuvrability, light weight, and competitive price.
+Their Euro Style Upright Walker is another excellent product and it gets our pick as the overall winner in this category thanks to it’s maneuverability, light weight, and competitive price.

-It comes standard with large 8-inch wheels, dual locking brakes, comfortable seat, and storage bag.
+The Elenker comes standard with large 8-inch wheels, dual locking loop hand brakes, comfortable seat, and storage bag.

-The Elenker folds up with one hand simply by pulling up on the seat handle and compacts down to a narrow size for easy transport and storage.
+It folds up with one hand simply by pulling up on the seat handle and compacts down to a narrow size for easy storage and transport.
 And at just 18.5 pounds it’s light enough for most elderly people to lift in and out of a car for transport.

-With some upright walkers costing two to three times as much (while offering little extra in terms of features) it’s hard to go past the Elenker as a great budget-friendly choice.
+With some upright walkers for seniors costing two to three times as much (while offering little extra in terms of features) it’s hard to go past the Elenker as a great budget-friendly choice.

 Why we love it: